-If, a child is in immediate danger or is at risk of harm a referral should be made to children's social care and/or the police, if a crime has been committed, immediately (and no later than 24 hours).
+If, a child is in immediate danger or is at risk of harm a referral should be made to children's social care and/or the police if a crime has been committed, immediately (and no later than 24 hours).
 Anyone can make a referral.
-If referrals are not made by the DSL the DDSL should be informed, as soon as possible, that a referral has been made.
-Reporting child abuse to your local council directs you to your local children's social care contact number and their website contains further information about this.
+If referrals are not made by the DSL, the DDSL should be informed as soon as possible that a referral has been made.
+Typing 'Reporting child abuse to your local council' into your search engine directs you to your local children's social care contact number and their website containing further information.